Cancer Oct 10, 2019

 Written by: Abbi Havens

-There were many motivations for William Matsui, MD and Director of the Hematological Malignancies Program at Livestrong Cancer Institutes, to pack up and move his skill set to Austin, Texas, but at the top of the list was his desire to expand the people of Austin’s access to specialized blood cancer care and build a program to fill an immediate need from the ground-up.
+There were many motivations for board-certified medical oncologist William Matsui, MD, in UT Health Austin’s Livestrong Cancer Institutes, to pack up and move his skill set to Austin, Texas, but at the top of the list was his desire to expand the people of Austin’s access to specialized blood cancer care and build a program to fill an immediate need from the ground-up.

-“One of the most impactful benefits of bringing an academic medical center to Austin is providing the city specialized medical care, and now it’s going to get it.”
-According to Dr. Matsui, until the arrival of the Hematologic Malignancies Program, patients often had to travel to Houston to seek care, in some cases once a week for a chemotherapy treatment that takes one minute to administer.
+“One of the most impactful benefits of bringing an academic medical center to Austin is providing the city specialized medical care, and now it’s going to get it,” says Dr. Matsui.
+Until Dr. Matsui help establish UT Health Austin’s Hematologic Malignancies specialty within the Livestrong Cancer Institutes, patients often had to travel to Houston to seek care, in some cases once a week for a chemotherapy treatment that takes one minute to administer.

 Multiple myeloma is Dr. Matsui’s own specialty.
 It is a disease that affects plasma cells in the blood.
 In this type of blood cancer, malignant plasma cells collect in the bone marrow, pushing out healthy plasma cells that exist to fight infection in the body.
 These malignant cells produce an antibody called M protein, which can lead to impaired immune function, tumors, kidney damage and bone disease.